Yamato-Security/hayabusa/README.md

 You can learn how to import CSV files into Elastic Stack [here](doc/ElasticStackImport/ElasticStackImport-English.md).

+You can learn how to import CSV files into Timesketch [here](doc/TimesketchImport/TimesketchImport-English.md).

 # Features

 * Cross-platform support: Windows, Linux, macOS.